AdiGrinshpan/Cyclistic/README.md

 This analysis Project is the accumulation of the "Google Data Analytics Certificate" course.

-For this analysis i was given a taks (please refer to the "case study" file .
+For this analysis i was given a task (please refer to the "case study" file .

 to read my analysis process and conclusions, please refer to the "Full Report" file.